mattparker/lamplighthelp/v0/23-1-0_Setting_up_an_Evals_Direct_campaign.markdown

 __Text and styling__

-The final tab, 'Text and styling', will let you customise the appearance and content of the online evaluation.
+The final tab, 'Text and styling', will let you customise the appearance and content of the online {{eval}}.
 The elements of the survey screen are, in order:

   1. The 'introductory text'.
 Appears at the top of the screen before the survey.
   2. The 'text to display at the bottom of the page', after the survey.